 And here's another one.

-When the assessment came out in December, the rushed Obama assessment that Russia, you know, in uh uh uh had uh tried to infiltrate our camp uh our election, had tried to influence our election.
+When the assessment came out in December, the rushed Obama assessment that Russia had tried to infiltrate our camp, our election, had tried to influence our election, the CIA specifically told the FBI, don't use the steel dossier.

-What did what did McCabe and Comey do?
+What did McCabe and Comey do?

 They used it as part of the assessment, which means that assessment is flawed.